JOSHUAJEBARAJ/Securing-CI-CD/book/src/introduction.md

 For Deploying the application I took Simple [Python-application](https://github.com/we45/Vulnerable-Flask-App) developed by we45

-The complete code for the deployement can be found at [My-GithubRepo](https://github.com/JOSHUAJEBARAJ/Vulnerable-Flask-App)
+The complete code for the deployment can be found at [My-GithubRepo](https://github.com/JOSHUAJEBARAJ/Vulnerable-Flask-App)

+The Guide can be found  (here)[https://github.com/JOSHUAJEBARAJ/Securing-CI-CD]

 The Project covers the below Topics